- RECIPES BY COURSE

 “I could never give up cheese.”
 How many times have we heard this … or said this?
 The idea of having to forgo pizza, cheese and crackers, lasagna, and nachos is an unimaginable prospect for many people who want to pursue a vegan diet.
 It seems cheese is one of the last foods people give up when going vegan!
 According to a recent survey by The Humane League, most find it much easier to give up meat, chicken, fish and eggs.

 And if all that weren’t enough, let’s talk about the reality of how cheese is made and why it’s just as cruel to consume cheese as it is to eat a steak.
 Female cows are forcefully and continuously impregnated to give birth and produce milk, lots of milk, which is used to make the cheese we can’t seem give up.
-(Ladies, imagine being pregnant for essentially your whole life.
+(Imagine being pregnant for essentially your whole life.
 Sound like fun?)
 Then, in order to produce the massive quantities of milk the world is consuming, cows are genetically manipulated to produce unnaturally high milk yields.
 Mastitis (a painful infection of the udder) is rampant, so cows are routinely fed antibiotics which end up in the milk…and cheese.
 After about two years, most dairy cows are “spent” and are sent to slaughter.
 To add insult to injury, when looking at cheese labels (especially specialty cheeses) you’ve probably noticed something called rennet listed in the ingredients.
-Well, rennet is actually an enzyme extracted from the stomachs of recently slaughtered calves, another crime committed against cows in the name of real cheese.
+Well, rennet is actually an enzyme extracted from the stomachs of recently slaughtered calves, another crime committed against cows in the name of dairy cheese.

 So, are you ready to finally end your unhealthy relationship with cheese?
 Well, the good news is that there are options!
 In fact, there are so many options, we have to offer our recommendations in a two-part series!
 Next week, we’ll explore additional store bought brands as well as a variety of vegan cheese sauces that can be used in things like Mac & Cheese, fondue … and much more.
 For now, check out some artisanal and homemade options.